shelleywong/CSCI567-Course-Materials/Syllabus.md

-# CINS467 Syllabus
+# CSCI567 Syllabus

-## Web and Mobile App Development
+## Client Side App Development

-A hands-on project course that examines languages, tools, protocols, and techniques for developing robust client-side applications for mobile and web apps.
+A hands-on project course emphasizing client-side full-stack development that examines languages, tools, protocols, and techniques for developing robust client-side applications for mobile and web apps.
 Topics include the model-view-controller, cloud service integration, REST, Progressive Web Apps, app publishing, and application security.
 The course includes several projects using a cross-platform programming framework.

+The course number recently changed from CINS 467 to CSCI 567 - the course is the same (it’s just a name change), but some content may still use the old course number.

 ## Instructor